-By Sophia Iliadi for Veterans Today
+By Sophia Iliadi for VT

 The Orthodox world is facing a total rearrangement.
 The balance of powers and the distribution of influence between 14 mutually recognized Local Orthodox Churches is shifting as the Ecumenical Patriarchate of Constantinople, historically first among equal autocephalous Churches, has completely lost its weight.

 This is happening against the background of an unfolding crisis, which Orthodoxy hasn’t witnessed since the Great Schism of 1054.
 The threat of a new schism emerged because of Patriarch Bartholomew’s ambitions who claims he is the leader of the Orthodox world.
-The division affects nearly all of the autocephalous Churches, repartitioning the margins of some Churches and breaking up the unity of the other.
+The division affects nearly all of the autocephalous Churches, repartitioning the margins of some Churches and breaking up the unity of the others.

-Becoming a puppet out of greed, interfering in the other Church’s affairs, the “Green” Patriarch Bartholomew put the future of all Orthodox Christianity at stake.
+Becoming a puppet out of greed, and interfering in the other Church’s affairs, the “Green” Patriarch Bartholomew put the future of all Orthodox Christianity at stake.
 Bartholomew and his followers ignore all warnings of caring Orthodox hierarchs, clergy and laity including respected theologians.
 Having let himself involved in US geopolitical intrigues and pretending to be “caring” for the Ukrainian faithful, the Ecumenical Patriarchate keeps steering the Orthodox world towards a catastrophe.

 Constantinople’s hierarchs have spoken a lot about the unity of Ukrainian believers (which allegedly is facing a “threat” – the presence of the canonical Ukrainian Orthodox Church of the Moscow Patriarchate led by Metropolitan Onufry).
 It took less than a year for the Phanar to establish a new Church structure and recognize its independence.
 However, the Patriarchate of Constantinople forgot to secure the very unity promised by its hierarchs: now the two leaders of the new “Church” (Epiphanius and Filaret) are struggling for power, to say nothing of the unity for the Orthodox faithful across whole Ukraine.